Kyber Network Crystal Legacy Achieves Market Capitalization of $647.64 Million (KNC)

 According to CryptoCompare, “KyberNetwork is an on-chain protocol which allows instant exchange and conversion of digital assets (e.g. crypto tokens) and cryptocurrencies (e.g. Ether, Bitcoin, ZCash) with high liquidity.
 KyberNetwork wants to implement several ideal operating properties of an exchange including trustless, decentralized execution, instant trade and high liquidity.
 Besides serving as an exchange, KyberNetwork also provides payment APIs that will allow Ethereum accounts to easily receive payments from any crypto tokens. “

-It is usually not presently possible to buy alternative cryptocurrencies such as Kyber Network Crystal Legacy directly using U.S. dollars.
-Investors seeking to trade Kyber Network Crystal Legacy should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Kyber Network Crystal Legacy using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Kyber Network Crystal Legacy directly using U.S. dollars.
+Investors seeking to trade Kyber Network Crystal Legacy should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Kyber Network Crystal Legacy using one of the exchanges listed above.

 Receive News & Updates for Kyber Network Crystal Legacy Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Kyber Network Crystal Legacy and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.